patrikx3/angular-http-cache-interceptor/README.md

-# 🔥 Cache every request in Angular, not only the GET, but all methods of this interceptor, and allows you to interact with the interceptor via specific headers and modify the request, and these specific headers will be not included in the final request v2021.10.146
+# 🔥 Cache every request in Angular, not only the GET, but all methods of this interceptor, and allows you to interact with the interceptor via specific headers and modify the request, and these specific headers will be not included in the final request v2021.10.149

 **Bugs are evident™ - MATRIX️**

+### NodeJS LTS is supported

-### Built and supported on NodeJs version
+### Built on NodeJs version

 ```txt
 v16.13.0
 ```